SSDALab/kcpehworkinggroup/speakers.md

 **Next Speaker**

+*  *04/25/2025* [Brandon Morande](https://soc.washington.edu/people/brandon-morande), PhD Student, Sociology, UW to talk on his MA Thesis on governmental control of people experiencing homelessness

+**Upcoming Speakers**

+*  *05/16/2025* [Michael Enich](https://scholar.google.com/citations?user=3oZx7DYAAAAJ&hl=en), Internal Medicine Resident, UW -- Will speak on a mixed-methods analysis of linked Medicaid and HMIS claims.
+It examined the prevalence of the ICD-10 code for homelessness, Z59.0, and its concordance with known homeless service use.
+It also included physician interviews exploring their perspectives on prevalence patterns in using the code.

+**Past Talks**

+* *03/14/2025* [Laura Petry](https://www.linkedin.com/in/laura-petry-45225041/), Postdoc UC Berkeley and [Colette Auerswald](https://publichealth.berkeley.edu/people/colette-coco-auerswald), Professor Community Health at UC Berkeley -- will speak on couch surfing and issues around youth homelessness.

 * *03/07/2025* iSchool Capstone Presentation lead by [June Yang](https://escience.washington.edu/member/june-yang/), Research Scientist, eScience and CSDE, and [Ihsan Kahveci](https://soc.washington.edu/people/ihsan-kahveci), PhD Student, Sociology, UW
   - Special Time: 3/7 from 10-12PM
   - Special Location: iSchool.
 Allen Library 187.
 Grand Conference Room.